colleenaira/colleenaira/README.md

 # Hola! <img src="https://github.com/colleenaira/colleenaira/blob/main/Assets/Earth.gif" width="29px">

 I am _Colleen Cipriano_.
 I'm a 4th-year undergraduate student at the <a href="https://www.uvic.ca/"> <b>University of Victoria</b>, BC</a> and I'm studying Combined Computer Science and Psychology.
 With interdisciplinary skills in technology and social science, I am interested in how humans and computers can interact with each other and how technology can reflect human intelligence.
-My interests include project management, UX/UI design & research, artificial intelligence, human-computer interaction, and more.
+My interests include UX/UI design & research, artificial intelligence, human-computer interaction, and more.

 ## Get in touch  <img align="center" alt="shiblob-photo" src="https://github.com/colleenaira/colleenaira/blob/main/Assets/shiblob-photo.png" width="40"/>